kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 So, the status can never switch from `SucessCriterionMet` to `Failed`.
-Additionally, once the job has `SuccessCriteriaMet=true` condition, the job definitely ends with `Complete=true` condition even if the lingering pods could potentially meet the terminating policies.
+Additionally, once the job has `SuccessCriteriaMet=true` condition, the job definitely ends with `Complete=true` condition even if the lingering pods could potentially meet the failure policies.

 ### Risks and Mitigations